Virtual-Labs/molecular-absorption-spectroscopy-responsive-lab/README.md

 ##### Problem statement
 Conversion of experiments in molecular absorption spectroscopy responsive lab from flash to JavaScript.

+##### Introduction
+The most interactive multimedia on the Web, which is in use is Flash.
+Flash offers the webmaster a single platform to create content that will be seen by the majority of Web site users, and that everyone who sees Flash will be able to interact with it in exactly the same way.
+However, there are some arguments against Flash, and many webmasters choose to use Flash in only limited pockets within their site.
+Hence creating similar experiences in JavaScript, we can avoid many of the problems inherent in Flash.

+##### Motivation
+###### Problems with Flash

+* Accessibility : One of the major problems with Flash is that it presents difficulties for many people with disabilities.
+For some the issues are in translation from Flash to the screen reader.
+For others the big problem is the lack of keyboard navigation options in most Flash animations.
+For those who cannot use a mouse, an animation that requires mouse clicks is of no use.

+* Search Engine Friendliness : The next major problem is Flash doesn't work well with all search engines.
+While there are capabilities within search engines to index Flash, they do it poorly.
+The Macromedia Flash Search Engine SDK has been around for years, but you're unlikely to see any Flash-only Web site show up properly in a free search engine.

+* Poor degradation : The next major issue for Flash is it doesn't fail well.
+When a Web application is said to degrade well, it means that even if an end user doesn't have the latest and the greatest software, they'll still have some content, and will be able to interact at some level with your application.
+Unfortunately, if a user doesn't have Flash at all, or if they don't have the right version of Flash, they'll get nothing.

+###### Using JavaScript

+These days, you can use JavaScript libraries that work fantastically across almost all platforms, and with a little thought you can ensure that you're still presenting usable content to users who don't have JavaScript enabled.
+Consider, for instance, the heavy use of JavaScript in sites like Google Maps.
+They work well for almost everyone as-is, and the lower-featured HTML-only versions work if JavaScript isn't working.
+Here there are no holes, no plugin suggestions, just a site that works.

+With JavaScript and CSS, you can write accessibility into the site from the beginning.
+For any mouse-driven action, you can create a keyboard equivalent with as little as a single line added to your code.
+Of course, it's important to add ALT tags to images whenever they have bearing on the usability of the page.
+You can set the tab order of the elements in your page so a mouse-less user can navigate in a logical way based on the flow of information rather than the default order in the browser.
+CSS even includes standards for telling screen readers what voices to use, these can be added to your definitions for bolded text or headers, giving a customized experience similar to the one that sighted users receive.

+Another advantage of JavaScript is that the code to make an animation flutter across the entire screen is no bigger than one that flutters across a small section of the screen.
+The complexity of the actual animation and the size of any image files used in your animation will determine its memory usage, not the size onscreen.
+All the while, all the text and links will be 100% indexable by the search engines because they're available in plain text to read.

 ##### Different methods explored

 * Conversion using pure JavaScript animations in the desired sequence.